A critical analysis of Rebecca Dekker's "evidence based" circumcision article

 any research on the proposed benefits of circumcision that involves healthy newborns who were circumcised is observational.

 She falsely states that all research on the effect of circumcision on the rate of UTIs is observational; therefore she dismisses all of it as not very informative.
-Actually to my knowledge there is one published RCT
+Actually to my knowledge there is one published RCT.
+See the update in the next section for discussion of a second RCT on circumcision for the prevention of UTIs.

 Because observational studies are not randomized, we cannot rule out that other factors may be at least partially responsible for the observed effects of circumcision.
 For example, preterm infants with low birth weight may be more likely to get a UTI and more likely to be intact (if they were considered too fragile for the circumcision surgery after birth), and this would show an increase in UTIs among intact infants (Van Howe, 2005).

 She falsely implies (citing an anti-circumcision activist named Van Howe who is known for his dishonesty in research) that UTI results were biased by the inclusion of premature infants (who are more likely to have UTIs and also more likely to be uncircumcised).
-However, I would challenge her to provide just one study of circumcision vs. UTIs that included premature infants.
-There isn't one.
-(This is a weakness of circumcision research, since it cannot give us a risk-benefit ratio of elective circumcision in preemies for the prevention of UTIs.)
-So the results were not biased by the inclusion of premature infants.
+However, most of the research on infants excludes preemies, and the results in studies with preemies is not significantly differentl from the results of studies without preemies.
+(Side note: This is a weakness of circumcision research, since it cannot give us a risk-benefit ratio of elective circumcision in preemies for the prevention of UTIs.)
+In short, the results were not biased by the inclusion of premature infants.

 In Table 1, where she lists the evidence on UTIs as Low quality and Weak, she should have labeled it as High quality and Strong because it includes an RCT and is not biased by the only issue she suggested (preemies).
 The table specifies RCTs on newborns who have not yet experienced the issue in question.
 In other words, she phrased it precisely to exclude the RCT from Turkey, because the youngest age was 3 months (not a newborn) and because they had already experienced a UTI.
 In other words, she phrased it to eliminate any RCT on the subject, so that she could falsely label the evidence on UTIs as low quality and weak.